top of page

 Containers and shielding for radioactive materials.

-ANVILOY® alloys are ideal for shielding against X rays and gamma radiation.
-ANVILOY® tungsten shielding is more than 60% denser than lead, allowing a reduction in the size of shielding components, without compromising their shielding effectiveness and characteristics.
+ANVILOY® Tungsten Heavy Alloys are ideal for shielding against X-rays and gamma radiation.
+ANVILOY® Tungsten Heavy Alloy Shielding is more than 60% denser than lead, allowing a reduction in the size of shielding components, without compromising their shielding effectiveness and characteristics.

-ANVILOY® tungsten shielding can be used in applications such as:
+ANVILOY® Tungsten Heavy Alloy Shielding can be used in applications such as:

 ANVILOY® Benefits and Applications

-ANVILOY® products with extreme density to ensure the highest possible shielding performance in the smallest of spaces:
+ANVILOY® Tungsten Heavy Alloy Products with extreme density to ensure the highest possible shielding performance in the smallest of spaces:

 ANVILOY® Advantages vs. Lead